microsoft/vscode-docs/docs/python/debugging.md

 ### `justMyCode`

-When omitted or set to `True` (the default), restricts debugging to user-written code only.
-Set to `False` to also enable debugging of standard library functions.
+When omitted or set to `true` (the default), restricts debugging to user-written code only.
+Set to `false` to also enable debugging of standard library functions.

 ### `django`